Birthday reminders using Google Sheets 🎂

 Then, select the main() function from the dropdown menu in the script editor and click the play icon to run it.

-Screenshot of the Google Apps Script editor
+Screenshot of the Google Apps Script editor's toolbar.

 If this is the first time you are running the script, you’ll be asked to authorize the script to access your data and send emails on your behalf.